shawna-p/mysterious-messenger/docs/README.md

 ## Acknowledgments

 I'd like to thank the following people for their contribution to this project:
-* Sakekobomb for giving me permission to use their art in this program
+* [CheruAngelic](https://cheruangelic.tumblr.com/) for giving me permission to use her art in this program
 * [Manami](https://saeran-sexual.tumblr.com) for letting me use their art edits
 * mvngx.gif for contributing many of the assets used in the program
 * The people of the Lemma Soft forums and Ren’Py Discord for many tutorials, answers, and resources